Meet Our Leadership Team

 Whitney Hedgepeth (she/her)

-Associate Director, Strategic Initiatives & Communication
+Associate Director, Strategic Initiatives & Communication, Student Affairs Administration

-Originally from York, Pennsylvania Whitney is a graduate of the Psychology in Education Program at Teachers College and currently serves as the Associate Director for Strategic Initiatives & Communication for the Division of Student Affairs.
-Beginning at TC in 2017, she has previously served as an Assistant Director and the Manager of Operations for Graduate Student Life & Development (GSLD).
-She is committed to bettering the student experience from the point of entry at New Student Orientation through Commencement.
+Originally from York, Pennsylvania, Whitney is a proud graduate of the Psychology in Education program at Teachers College, Columbia University.
+She currently serves as the Associate Director for Strategic Initiatives & Communication in Student Affairs Administration within the Division of Enrollment & Student Success.
+Since joining TC in 2017, she has held key roles, including Assistant Director and Manager of Operations for Graduate Student Life & Development (GSLD), where she played a pivotal role in enhancing student engagement and operational efficiency.

 Karen Kelly (she/her)

-Manager of Administrative Services
+Manager of Administrative Services, Student Affairs Administration

 Karen is a dedicated administrative professional with a passion for optimizing administrative processes.
 With 15+ years of experience, Karen has a strong focus on client services and collaborating with offices and departments across the College, to build community while fostering positive relationships.